MicrosoftDocs/customer-insights/ci-docs/apis.md

 ## Get started trying the Customer Insights APIs

-As a Customer Insights admin, enable Customer Insights APIs and try them out.
+Enable Customer Insights APIs and try them out.
+A Customer Insights admin must enable API access to Customer Insights.
+Once access is enabled, any user can use API with the subscription key.

 1. [Sign in](https://home.ci.ai.dynamics.com) to Customer Insights.
 If you don't have a subscription yet, [sign up for a trial of Customer Insights](https://aka.ms/tryci).